blanes/Kubernetes-HA/README.md

 * **Cluster Bootstrapping:** Safe and secure installation.
 * **Best Practices & Troubleshooting:** Real-world scenarios.

+### What this architecture solves:
+* **Control Plane Redundancy:** No more single point of failure.
+* **Etcd Quorum:** Proper 3-node configuration for state consistency.
+* **API Load Balancing:** Seamless failover for `kubectl` and worker nodes.

+---

+### Why this guide?
+I spent hours debugging `etcd` timeouts and certificate mismatches.
+I wrote this guide to be the resource I wish I had—practical, command-based, and tested in production.

 ---

 ## 🚀 Get the Full Guide